 One of the main things people want to know about lifetime mortgages is how much the loan will cost.
 There are two parts to this answer:

-How interest is calculated: This is the rate of interest charged on the loan, which affects the total amount you need to pay back.
+Lifetime mortgage interest rates: This is the rate of interest charged on the loan, which affects the total amount you need to pay back.

 Costs involved in releasing equity: These are the costs you need to pay during the process of releasing equity with a lifetime mortgage, for example arrangement fees and solicitors fees.
 We don't charge an advice fee.